akalsey/airbrake-drupal/README.md

 Copyright 2012 [Adam Kalsey](http://kalsey.com)

 Implemnts [Airbrake error reporting](http://airbrakeapp.com) for Drupal.
-Sends reports to Airbrake for PHP Exceptions from any module and watchdog entries of your choice ofseverities (defaults to ERROR and above).
+Sends reports to Airbrake for PHP Exceptions from any module and watchdog entries of your choice of severities (defaults to ERROR and above).

 Requirements
 ------------